GaloisInc/BESSPIN-CloudGFE/AWSteria/README.md

     - See `Doc/Makefile_AFI_run.mk`
         - To deploy and run on an Amazon AWS FPGA-attached machine.

+It is expected that (1) and (2) will be most heavily used for rapid development iteration.
+Then, use (3) to sanity-check that it runs in the standard XSIM flow.
+Then use (4) to build and run for FPGA.

 ----------------------------------------------------------------

 A Tour of the Code